 However, as Renin was not in compliance with certain financial covenants under the facility from January through March 2022, Renin's credit facility with TD Bank was further amended on May 9, 2022 to (i) require \$13.5 million of funding from BBX Capital to provide Renin funds to prepay \$10.0 million of the term loan and to provide additional working capital to Renin of \$3.5 million, (ii) waive compliance with the maximum total leverage ratio and fixed charge coverage ratio included in the financial covenants of the facility until December 31, 2022, (iii) waive compliance with the financial covenant requiring Renin to meet certain minimum levels of specified operating results for January through March 2022, (iv) adjust the required minimum levels of specified operating results through December 31, 2022 beginning in April 2022, and (v) amend the modification period to the later of December 31, 2022 or upon Renin's compliance with specified financial covenant ratios.
-The amendment also increased the interest rates on amounts outstanding under the term loan and revolving line of credit during the modification period to (i) the Canadian Prime Rate plus a spread of 3.375% per annum, (ii) the United States Base Rate plus a spread of 3.00% per annum, or (iii) Term SOFR or Canadian Bankers' Acceptance Rate plus a spread of 4.875% per annum.
+The amendment also increased the interest rates on amounts outstanding under the term loan and revolving line of credit during the modification period to (i) the Canadian Prime Rate plus a spread of 3.00% per annum, or (iii) Term SOFR or Canadian Bankers' Acceptance Rate plus a spread of 4.875% per annum.
 Under the terms of the amendment, the Term SOFR Rate for loans with one to six-months terms are also subject to an additional credit spread adjustment of 10 to 25 basis points per annum.
-Renin issued a \$13.5 million promissory note to BBX Capital upon execution of the amendment on May 9, 2022, and pursuant to the terms of the amendment, BBX Capital funded \$13.5 million of the note to Renin in May 2022.
-BBX Capital and Renin entered into a subordination, assignment, and postponement agreement with TD Bank that requires all present and future loans or advances from BBX Capital to Renin (including the \$13.5 million promissory note) be subordinated and postponed until the TD Bank credit
+Renin issued a \$13.5 million of the new row to Renin in May 2022.
+BBX Capital and Renin entered into a subordination, assignment, and postponement agreement with TD Bank that requires all present and future loans or advances from BBX Capital to Renin (including the \$13.5 million promissory note) be subordinated and postponement agreement with TD Bank that requires all present and future loans or advances from BBX Capital to Renin (including the \$13.5 million promissory note) be subordinated and postponement agreement with TD Bank credit facility has been paid or sati

 As of June 30, 2022, Renin was not in compliance with the financial covenants under the credit facility which required Renin to meet certain minimum levels of specified operating results, and Renin does not expect to be in compliance with certain of the financial covenants in future periods as a result of its actual and expected operating results for 2022.
 Renin has notified TD Bank about the non-compliance and is currently in discussions with TD Bank to further amend the credit facility.
 While TD Bank has continued to allow Renin to utilize its revolving line of credit and has not to date accelerated any payments required under the loan agreements, on August 3, 2022, TD Bank sent a formal notice of default and confirmed that the parties' continued discussions do not constitute a waiver by TD Bank of any existing or future defaults or breaches or prevent TD Bank from exercising any rights or remedies it may have.
-If Renin is unable to obtain a waiver in relation to its covenants or amend the covenants under the facility to reflect its expected operating results, Renin may lose availability under its line of credit, may be required to provide additional collateral, or may be required to repay all or a portion of its borrowings, any of which would have a material adverse effect on the Company's liquidity, financial position, and results of operations.
+If Renin is unable to obtain a waiver in relation to its covenants under the facility to reflect its expected operating results, Renin may lose availability under its line of credit, may be required to provide additional collateral, or may be required to repay all or a portion of its borrowings, any of which would have a material adverse effect on the Company's liquidity, financial position, and results of operations.